 - Persistence with long-term projects

 Recent research shows that therapy reliably improves adolescent emotion regulation, along with improving overall outcomes.

 3. Improved Motivation

 Therapy is not just talking about problems.
-There are many forms of therapy, with specific goals and criteria to strengthen specific skills.
+There are many forms of therapy such as group therapy, couples therapy or individual therapy, each with specific goals and criteria to strengthen specific skills.
 One of these goals is to increase motivation.
 Therapy can help teens understand the things that are interfering with their motivation.
 They can learn new ways of thinking and positive habits to help them tap into a sense of purpose and inspiration.